-5.4 If a review proceeds, the Head of School will advise the complainant of all timescales related to the review panel process and formal consideration will be undertaken by a review panel which will include at least one member of the Operating staff.
+5.4 If a review proceeds, the Head of Institute will advise the complainant of all timescales related to the review panel process, and formal consideration will be undertaken by a review panel which will include at least one member of the Administration staff.
 The panel will be chaired by an individual who has no direct involvement with the complaint.
 The complainant or any representative of the complainant is not permitted to be present at this panel review.

-5.5 The complainant must submit to the General Committee review panel a case in writing outlining the grounds they believe they have for escalation of their complaint.
+5.5 The complainant must submit to the Committee review panel a case in writing outlining the grounds they believe they have for escalation of their complaint.
 The review panel may request any further information it deems necessary to progress the investigation of the complaint.
 If the review panel agrees that the individual has sufficient grounds for escalation, it will review the complaint.
-In such a situation, the review panel has the power to overturn the outcome determined by the Education Committee.
+In such a situation, the review panel has the power to overturn the outcome determined by the Education Sub-Committee.

-5.6 If the review panel reviews a complaint on the grounds that new evidence has come to light since the original case was heard, the review panel shall have the power to direct the Education Committee to reconsider its original outcome, taking into consideration the new evidence.
-The rights of the complainant to escalate the complaint shall apply equally to the reconsideration by the Education Committee.
+5.6 If the review panel reviews a complaint because new evidence has come to light since the original case was heard, the review panel shall have the power to direct the Education Sub-Committee to reconsider its original outcome, taking into consideration the new evidence.
+The rights of the complainant to escalate the complaint shall apply equally to the reconsideration by the Education Sub-Committee.

-5.7 At any stage if a complaint is upheld then IF Malta will undertake to offer appropriate remedial action depending on the nature of the complaint.
-Regardless of the outcome of the complaint, the complainant may be asked to cover their own costs.
+5.7 At any stage, if a complaint is upheld, then ifs Malta will undertake to offer appropriate remedial action depending on the nature of the complaint.
+Regardless of the outcome of the complaint, the complainant may be asked to cover their costs.

-5.8 If a request for a review is rejected and all internal complaints and / or review procedures are exhausted, IFS Malta will issue the complainant with a close of procedure letter stating that the complaints / review process has been exhausted.
+5.8 If a request for a review is rejected and all internal complaints and/or review procedures are exhausted, ifs Malta will issue the complainant with a closure of procedure letter stating that the complaints/review process has been exhausted.
 The case may then be eligible for consideration by the NCFHE.

-14.6 EXTERNAL REFERRAL
+16.6.
+EXTERNAL REFERRAL

-- 6.1 In certain circumstances, and where the Institute's complaints processes have been exhausted, a complaint may be made to the regulators within the terms of their complaints policy.
-IFS Malta will comply with the complaints process established by the regulators and will give due regard to the outcome of any complaints process in relation to a qualification which is delivered. - 6.2 As with all other stages, if, as a result of the regulator's complaints process, IFS Malta learns of a failure in its assessment process, it will take reasonable steps to: - i. identify other students who have been affected by this failure; - ii. correct or, where it cannot be corrected, mitigate as far as possible the effect of the failure; and, - iii. take steps to mitigate the risks of recurrence of cause of the complaint.
+6.1 In certain circumstances, and where the Institute's complaints processes have been exhausted, a complaint may be made to the regulators within the terms of their complaints policy. ifs Malta will comply with the complaints process established by the regulators and will give due regard to the outcome of any complaints process about a qualification which is delivered.

+6.2 As with all other stages, if, as a result of the regulator's complaints process, ifs Malta learns of a failure in its assessment process, it will take reasonable steps to:

+- i.
+Identify other students who have been affected by this failure; - ii.
+Correct or, where it cannot be corrected, mitigate as far as possible the effect of the failure; and, - i.
+Take steps to mitigate the risks of recurrence of the cause of the complaint.

-14.7 SECTION E - QUALITY ASSURANCE, MONITORING AND REVIEW
+16.7.
+SECTION E - QUALITY ASSURANCE, MONITORING AND REVIEW

-- 7.1 Records of all complaints, and their outcomes, are maintained by IFS Malta for a period of at least five years.
-Complaints are monitored by the Governance, Internal Audit and Quality Assurance Committee in line with its terms of reference. - 7.2 Any failings discovered or lessons learned during the course of a complaint or the monitoring of complaints, will be acted upon as part of the continuous review of our qualifications and processes. - 7.3 The policy and the procedures are subject to regular monitoring and review by IFS Malta.
-IFS Malta continually reviews its practices to maintain the highest possible standards of consistency and quality. - 7.4 IFS Malta is subject to regulation issued by the qualifications regulatory authorities, NCFHE, and the Ministry for Education.
+7.1 Records of all complaints and their outcomes are maintained by ifs Malta for at least five years.
+Complaints are monitored by the Governance, Internal Audit and Quality Assurance Committee in line with its terms of reference.

+7.2 Any failings discovered or lessons learned during the course of a complaint or the monitoring of complaints will be acted upon as part of the continuous review of our qualifications and processes.

+7.3 The policy and the procedures are subject to regular monitoring and review by ifs Malta. ifs Malta continually reviews its practices to maintain the highest possible standards of consistency and quality.

+7.4 ifs Malta is subject to regulation issued by the qualifications regulatory authorities, MFHEA and the Ministry for Education.